 Choosing project management as your career is the first step on an exciting career path.
-There is a continually growing market for project management skills, for several reasons:
+For several reasons there's a continually growing market for project management skills:

 - Organisations are looking to improve their project success rates.

 - As work becomes more global and complex, this drives demand for improved project management.